hanzhi227/CarRecognition/README.md

 ## Further Consideration

+With more time I would like to focus in on where the car is and keep the ratio of the cars.
+The squeezing and stretching of the images to reach a perfect square likely threw off the model and caused strange angles that did not belong on that class of cars.
-In the future I would like to compare some different Neural Network types.
+In the future I would also like to compare some different Neural Networks.

 ## Acknowledgements